Saint-Léonard

 Route

-Route 2 East to Moncton, Highway 104 East, then Highway 101 to Windsor.
+Route 2 East to Highway 104 East to Highway 102 South to Highway 101 West.

 Travel Tips